Dashboard

 Implementation Snapshot

 The SF Climate Action Plan describes the actions the City and community can take together to tackle the climate crisis.
-These charts provide an overview of the progress made towards implementation.
+These charts show progress on implementation.

 Latest Indicators

-An at-a-glance overview of the City's progress toward meeting the Climate Action Plan's goals.
+An at-a-glance overview of the City's progress toward meeting the Climate Action Plan's goals across all seven sectors.

 Image